Georgian State Electrosystem

 Georgian State Electrosystem (GSE) is the single Electricity Transmission System Operator (TSO) acting in Georgia, providing the overall coordination of the country's electricity system.
 As the single TSO, GSE is responsible for balancing the country's power supply and demand in real time.

-GSE owns and operates 4 357 km transmission lines and 93 substations all over the country.
-Transmission network is managed by the National Dispatch Center and its technical maintenance is provided by the 4 regional networks (Eastern, Western, Southern and Kakheti).
+Transmission network is managed by the National Dispatch Center and its technical maintenance is provided by the 3 regional networks (Eastern, Western and Southern).
 GSE also manages the cross-border transmission lines interconnecting with neighboring countries Russia, Turkey, Armenia and Azerbaijan.

 General Information

 GSE is a joint stock company owned by the LEPL National Agency of State Property, while its management rights are transferred to the Ministry of Economy and Sustainable Development of Georgia.

 GSE provides power transmission and dispatch services all over the country.
 Transmission is provided from hydro, thermal and wind power plants to power distribution companies and direct customers.

 To perform repairs, the company implements the scheduled outages of system-wide transmission lines and substations, and temporarily restricts the power supply if necessary.
 The company develops relay protection schemes and analyzes accidents within the network.
 To use energy resources optimally, the National Dispatch Centre located at GSE headquarters in Tbilisi coordinates the activities of electricity market participants.
 It also manages the transmission network in standard and emergency situations.